lacasseio/native-samples/cpp/precompiled-headers/README.md

-# Application with precompiled headers (precompiled-headers)
+# Application with precompiled headers

 This sample shows how Gradle is able to compile code using precompiled headers.
 This sample applies the `'cpp-application'` plugin.